jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 console.log( x, y, z );				// ReferenceError
 ```

-There's a subtle but super important quirk to understand about this variation of the object destructuring form.
+There's a subtle but super-important quirk to understand about this variation of the object destructuring form.
 To illustrate why it can be a gotcha you need to be careful of, let's consider the "pattern" of how normal object literals are specified:

 ```js
 var X = 10, Y = 20;